Asheville-Web-Design/sendy-elementor/readme.txt

 Easily connect Elementor Pro forms to Sendy and automatically subscribe users to your email list.

 == Installation ==
-1. Upload the `sendy-elementor-integration` folder to the `/wp-content/plugins/` directory.
+1. Upload the `integration-sendy-elementor` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to **Settings > Sendy Elementor** to enter your API details.
+3. Go to **Settings > Integration Sendy for Elementor** to enter your API details.

 == Frequently Asked Questions ==
 = Do I need Elementor Pro? =